Score-based Membership Inference on Diffusion Models: Background and Related Work

 \textbf{Membership Inference Attack threat models:} Model inversion and membership inference attacks pre-date the introduction of the DDPM and LDM generative image models; MIA was defined originally for general classification tasks \citep{shokri2017membership}.
 A non-trivial amount of literature since that point has focused on MIA for generative image models \citep{chen2020gan} starting with GANs, due to its attack surface (pixel arrays) and its clear privacy and intellectual property implications.

 Much of the terminology and structure were defined in the security context, where a threat model defines the scope and allowable resources for an attack vector.
 So-called ``black box'' attacks from the original MIA literature are performed without knowledge of the model weights or structure, and can only rely on input and output pairs from a deployed model.
 In contrast, ``white box'' attacks \citep{pang2023white} have access to the full architecture/weight set.
 We consider the most common class of diffusion model MIAs, ``grey-box'' attacks \citep{duan2023diffusion, zhai2024membership, kong2023efficient, matsumoto2023membership, carlini2023extracting, fu2023probabilistic}, which span a range of options between those two extrema; in general they have access to weights and/or internal representations, and may query the model for particular test points.
 We review each of these grey box attacks in detail in Section \ref{sec:methodology} and compare to each, with the exception of \cite{zhai2024membership} as it performs membership inference on conditional generative models instead of the unconditioned case.
+Moreover, the present comparison is restricted to norm-based statistics for both SimA and the baselines.
+We chose to limit our analyses to this smaller and simpler class of statistics as classifier-based methods present a slightly different scenario, with classifier training/validation data and hyper-parameters additionally complicating analyses.
+SimA can be naturally extended to a classifier-based variant by training a classifier directly on the output vector rather than its norm.

+\textbf{Membership Inference on Other Modalities:} MIA has also been investigated in other modalities, including language models as well as text-to-image and text-to-video generation \citep{shi2024detecting, li2024membership, li2026vid, hu2025membership}. \citet{shi2024detecting} compute the average log-likelihood of the $k\%$ of tokens with the lowest predicted probabilities, where a higher likelihood indicates a higher probability of membership. \citet{li2024membership} and \citet{li2026vid} instead infer membership from the entropy of the output token distribution.
+While these methods conform to the standard MIA paradigm, they rely on token-level likelihood signals that are specific to auto-regressive generation.
+In contrast, our method is tailored to diffusion models in the image domain and exploits their intrinsic training objective, namely score matching.
+Although we focus on unconditional image diffusion models, our method can in principle be extended to detecting training images of text-conditioned diffusion models.